 In order to determine whether the CBTm programs are helpful for healthcare workers in Manitoba, participants will be asked to fill out a set of questionnaires each week and following course completion.
 The questionnaires will ask you about your mental health, as well as gather feedback on the sessions.
 Your participation and all information collected will be completely confidential.

-Click the button below to create a CBTm Client Profile.
+Click the button below to register and create a CBTm Client Profile.